rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 # Iconoclasm

 Literally, *breaking of images*, an iconoclasm is the deliberate destruction of artwork, typically religious artwork.
-Iconoclast movements have been an ongoing pattern *within* Christianity, such as the [Byzantine Iconoclasm](https://en.wikipedia.org/wiki/Byzantine_Iconoclasm) or more recently during the [Reformation](https://folgerpedia.folger.edu/Idolatry:_Icons_and_Iconoclasm).
+Iconoclast movements have been an ongoing pattern starting with Islam and influencing Christianity, such as the [Byzantine Iconoclasm](https://en.wikipedia.org/wiki/Byzantine_Iconoclasm) or more recently during the [Reformation](https://folgerpedia.folger.edu/Idolatry:_Icons_and_Iconoclasm).